sk31337/open-component-model/docs/adr/0004_localization_at_transfer_time.md

     - type: tar.to.oci.transformer/v1
 ```

-> Note: Transformers can be lossy (some original details might be lost).
+> **Note**: Transformers can be lossy (some original details might be lost).
 To reduce this loss, the orchestrator uses named inputs and outputs.
 In the above example, the output from the first transformer (an OCI Descriptor for the Config Layer that would be otherwise "lost" while converting the Layout to a plain TAR) is used as an input for the final transformer to help rebuild the OCI Image Layout.
 This Input / Output mapping happens implicitly and is managed by the orchestrator.

-> Opinionation: The orchestrator CLI can and will be opinionated about the order and type of transformers it understands.
+> **Opinionation**: The orchestrator CLI can and will be opinionated about the order and type of transformers it understands.
 For example, it should be possible to still generate Specifications like the example above without the user having to know about the exact nature of the component versions.
 Nevertheless, this localization is clearly decoupled from the actual implementation of the transformers.
 This means that the orchestrator can be extended with new transformers without having to change the orchestrator itself.

 ### Resolving Relative Dependencies and References to other Resources for Localization with CEL